 Mood and Anxiety Disorders

 Depression is classified by changes in mood, thought, and behavior.
 Major depression often leads to improper coping mechanisms, such as substance abuse.
-Depression can be seasonal, caused by hormonal shifts, or lifelong.
-But a mental health program can help patients develop healthy coping strategies.
+Depression can be seasonal, caused by hormonal shifts, or lifelong, but our South Florida mental health treatment center can help patients develop healthy coping strategies.

-There are many subsets of anxiety, including generalized anxiety disorder and OCD.
-Anxiety is a part of life for everyone at one point or another, but when anxiety causes problems, it’s time to address the disorder.
+Like the many different types of mental health disorders, there are also many subsets of anxiety including generalized anxiety disorder and OCD.
+Anxiety is a part of life for everyone at one point or another, but when anxiety interferes with your daily life, it’s time to address the disorder.
 Problematic anxiety lasts for weeks, months, or years.
 It also results in avoidance of certain places or things.
 Anxiety can also cause physical symptoms such as rapid heartbeat, nausea, and dry mouth.

-At Banyan Mental Health, we offer treatment for these and many other mental health disorders.
-Our treatments include therapy and sobriety support.
-We personalize each treatment approach to meet specific patient needs, giving each patient the tools they need to find a happy, healthy, and sober tomorrow.
-Contact us today to learn how we can support optimal mental health.
+At Banyan Mental Health, we offer treatment for these and many other mental health disorders to meet specific patient needs.
+Our programs are designed to give each patient the tools they need to find a happy, healthy, and sober tomorrow.
+Contact us today by calling 888-280-4763 to learn how we can support your mental health.